English Freshman Course Descriptions Spring '19

 Courses listed under these numbers are designed to offer to a wide audience a variety of literary subjects that are seldom taught in regularly offered courses.
 The courses are six weeks in length, and the subjects they cover vary from year to year.
 Enrollment is unlimited and open to all students.
 Instructors lecture when the classes are too large for the regular seminar format favored in the English department.
-These courses do not satisfy the Freshman Course requirement.
+These courses do not satisfy the First-year Writing Seminar requirement.
 These courses are ungraded and do not count toward the major.
 They may be repeated.

 Mr. Kane TR 10:30-11:45

 Poetry and Philosophy: The Ancient Quarrel.
 When Plato famously banished poets from his ideal Republic, he spoke of an ancient quarrel between poetry and philosophy.
 That argument has continued, in various forms, down to the present, culminating in Heidegger's notorious question, “What are poets for?”
 This six-week course looks at a number of key texts in this contentious history, along with exemplary poems that illustrate the issues.
 Writers include Plato, Aristotle, Dante, Shelley, Wordsworth, Wilde, Eliot, Blanchot, Derrida, and others.

 No specialized knowledge of poetry or philosophy required.

 The class is ungraded.
-1st Six Weeks.
+2nd Six Weeks.